-The WPP was established in 2017 and is a collaboration of the eight Welsh Local Government Pension Scheme (LGPS) funds of which the Clwyd Pension Fund is a Constituent Authority.
-The eight funds have a long, successful history of collaboration including a collaborative tender for a single passive equity provider for the Welsh funds which pre dated the Government's pooling initiative.
+The WPP is one of the eight Local Government Pension pools nationally and is a collaboration of the eight LGPS funds in Wales including Cardiff and the Vale of Glamorgan, Clwyd, Dyfed, Greater Gwent (Torfaen), Gwynedd, Powys, Rhondda Cynon Taff and Swansea.
+The eight funds have a long, successful history of collaboration including a collaborative tender for a single passive equity provider for the Welsh funds pre-dating the Government's pooling initiative.